What is a purchase order?

 Why use a purchase order?

 There are a number of advantages to using a purchase order.

 - Purchase orders allow buyers to clarify their specific needs to sellers.
-This gives a clear start to your ongoing communications, and also gives you both something formal to check back on if there are any discrepancies or disagreements later on.
+This gives a clear start to your ongoing communications and also gives you both something formal to check back on if there are any discrepancies or disagreements later on.

 - As purchase orders include the agreed price, you can factor this straight into your budget.

-- Purchase orders are also a key part of an audit trail – meaning that when auditors will pay close attention to goods and services coming in to the business in relation to payments going out.
+- Purchase orders are also a key part of an audit trail – meaning that when auditors will pay close attention to goods and services coming into the business in relation to payments going out.
 Having written proof of transactions makes their job much easier, and keeps your business much clearer.